RishSuthar/ReadExcel/README.md

-Read excel file and add thoe data into mysql databas.
+Read excel file and add those data into mysql databas.